wilt00/lgtm/README.md

 ### Rust

-The rust code is separated in to 3 cargo workspaces.
+The rust code is separated into 3 cargo workspaces:

 - `api` - HTTP API that returns plain text `lgtm` responses.
 - `lgtm` - Library used by other projects (`api`, `cli`, `web`) to generate `lgtm`s.